code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/csforgood.md

 While large, systemic challenges like poverty and environmental sustainability often require attitude shifts, wide-scale cooperation, and in some cases, personal or collective sacrifice, technology can help jumpstart efforts, detect problems, and ease barriers.

 *Questions or prompts for discussion*:
-- Think of some problems.
+- Think of some challenges faced by people in your school, neighborhood, city, or anywhere else in the world.
 What are some solutions people have come up with to solve those problems?
 - How can computer science be combined with other efforts to address different parts of the problem?
 - Are there any issues you think technology can’t help solve?
 Why or why not?